 3 ADVANTAGES OF GRAPHENE ENHANCED PLASTIC COMPOSITES

 The history of plastics is long, but it would take until 1907 before the first fully synthetic plastic material was patented.
 Ever since, plastics has developed and found its way into an infinite range of products.
 Today it is possible to mix plastic composites with graphene, giving the material new and better properties.
-We have listed three advantages of plastic composites containing graphene.
+We have listed three advantages of polymers containing graphene.

 1. New applications